abdojulari/transcript-editor/project/oral-history/pages/faq.md

 **I want to leave the page how do I save my work?**
 All your work is automatically saved.
 When you come to a stopping point, you don’t need to do anything extra to save your work!

+**Why are their different progress a**
+This is a community effort.
+We display total progress made by the community in the transcript.
+Since we require several people to edit each transcript, the overall progress will appear less than your individual progress.
+Log in at the "Track Progress" to keep track of your individual progress through interviews.

 **What happens if I make a mistake?**
 Don't worry!
 Edit the transcription as best you can from what you hear.
 The consensus model will ensure that the line is accurate.